 At Legal Kitz, we understand that equal employment opportunity laws contain a lot of information that you must grasp and drafting a policy can be complex.
 If you are considering implementing an equal opportunity policy or require further guidance you should seek legal advice.
 Legal Kitz employment lawyers can assist with ensuring that your business is meeting your obligations as an employer to your current or future employees.

 In the assessment of unfair dismissal, the Fair Work Commission will assess whether a dismissal is harsh, unjust, or unreasonable.
 The following reasons will be taken into consideration by the Fair Work Commission in their assessment of a claim:

 - Whether the employer had a valid reason for the termination of the employee;

 - Whether the employee was correctly notified of this reason;

 - Whether the employee was given the opportunity to respond to the claim;

-- Whether the employer refused the employee from any reasonable support or the presence of a support person during the process of discussing the termination;
+- Whether the employer refused the employee any reasonable support or the presence of a support person during the process of discussing the termination;

-- Whether the employer’s business will be likely impacted following the termination, which raises other concerns for its operations;
+- Whether the employer’s business will be likely impacted following the termination, raises other concerns for its operations;

 - Any other consideration that the Commission considers to be relevant factors.

-At Legal Kitz we can provide assistance if you are individual seeking guidance on their dismissal or if you’re a business wanting to terminate an employee.
+At Legal Kitz, we can provide assistance if you are an individual seeking guidance on their dismissal or if you’re a business wanting to terminate an employee.
 Our Legal Kitz employment lawyers can assist with ensuring that your concerns are heard and provide you with advice that is tailored to your situation.